jankowtf/reactr/README.md

 ```

-This object corresponds to the otherwise "hidden part"" of `x_1` that was implicitly created by the call to `setReactiveS3()`.
+This object corresponds to the otherwise "hidden part"" of `x_1` that was implicitly created by the call to `setReactive()`.

 ```
 class(x_1_hidden)